ESIPFed/science-on-schema.org/guides/Experimental.md

 }
 </pre>

 Here, we use the superclass of a Dataset, the [schema:CreativeWork](https://schema.org/CreativeWork) to also define a Physical Sample.
-We disambiguate the Creative Work to be a physical sample by using the GeoLink definition in the `@type` field.
-See the [schema:CreativeWork](https://schema.org/CreativeWork) to for the additional fields available for adding to the physical sample.
+We disambiguate the Creative Work to be a physical sample by using the IGSN type in the `@type` field.
+See the [schema:CreativeWork](https://schema.org/CreativeWork) for additional fields available for adding to the physical sample.

 ## Advanced variable value type description

+This section includes suggestions for documenting variable with a wider range of implementations, based on discussions following [Issue 27](https://github.com/ESIPFed/science-on-schema.org/issues/27)

 ### Variables with non-numeric values
-Scientific datasets might have fields containing many other kinds of values, including categorical, nominal, ordinal, boolean, identifiers, structured data objects, and unstructured objects like text, audio, video, or images.
-Some recommendations for describing these kinds of variable are included here, using some elements from other community vocabularies.
+Scientific datasets might have fields containing many other kinds of values than simple numeric values.
+These include categorical, nominal, ordinal, boolean, identifiers, structured data objects, and unstructured objects like text, audio, video, or images.
+Some suggestions for describing these kinds of variable are included here, using some elements from other community vocabularies.

 For variables that have values that are not numeric, the datatype should be specified using a data type vocabulary.
 Schema.org does not have a data type property, we recommend extending schema.org using the [Quantity, Units of Measure,Dimensions and Types (QUDT) ontology](http://qudt.org/) (qudt:) dataType property.
 Schema.org defines a schema:DataType class with the following basic data types: